Error404m/TIC-TAC-TOE/README.md

 Implementation of Tic Tac Toe game using Socket Programming in JAVA

 ### How to run
->Download and install IntelliJ IDE.
+1.Download and install IntelliJ IDE.

->Download and install JavaFX Library Set.
+2.Download and install JavaFX Library Set.

->Add the JavaFx libraries to your respective project before you run the project.
+3.Add the JavaFx libraries to your respective project before you run the project.

 >To run the game on one computer get the IP address of your computer.
 #### For the server